uber/react-vis/docs/markdown/interaction.md

 #### onSeriesClick
 Type: `function`
 Default: none
 This handler fires when the user clicks somewhere on a series, and provides the corresponding event.
-Unlike onClick, it doesn't pass a specific datapoint.
+Unlike onValueClick, it doesn't pass a specific datapoint.

 ```jsx
 <AreaSeries